James Marshall-Cornwall: Post military life

 Between 1948 and 1951, Marshall-Cornwall was editor-in-chief of the German archives at the Foreign Office captured by the British Army in 1945, and wrote military history.
 He was president of the Royal Geographical Society (1954–58).

+In 1985, one of his last articles was a book review of Colonel Z, a book about the life of Claude Dansey, a man that he knew well.
+In his review, he only made three minor revisions.

 Personal life

 Cornwall met Marjorie Coralie Scott Owen, who was driving an ambulance for a Red Cross mission to White Russian refugees, while encamped in the Izmit peninsula.
 They were married in Wales in April 1921.
 In 1927 he inherited a small estate in Scotland from his uncle William Marshall, on condition that he should assume the surname of Marshall.
 As Marshall was one of his forenames, this was achieved by the insertion of a hyphen.
 The Marshall-Cornwalls had a son and two daughters.
 Their elder daughter died aged fourteen in 1938 after an operation for appendicitis in Switzerland.
 Their son was killed in France in 1944.
 He is buried on the spot where he fell, in an orchard near Cahaignes, Normandy.
 After the war, the landowner presented the site of the grave to the casualty's father, who in turn, requested that the grave remain undisturbed.
 His other daughter, Janet, married Michael Willoughby, 12th Baron Middleton on 14 October 1947.

 Marshall-Cornwall died, aged 98, on Christmas Day 1985.